Philosophy

 Chelsea Haramia

-Spring Hill College, University of Bonn
+Affiliation: Spring Hill College, University of Bonn

-Dr. Chelsea Haramia is a philosophy professor whose research takes root at the intersection of science, technology, values, and the environment.
-She holds a position as associate professor in the Department of Philosophy at Spring Hill College in the United States, as well as a senior research fellowship at the Center for Science and Thought at the University of Bonn in Germany, where she is working on a project titled Desirable Digitalization: Rethinking AI for Just and Sustainable Futures.
-She is also enjoying a short fellowship with the Academy of International Affairs NRW, where she is working on an individual project titled Global Planning for Post-Detection.
+Dr. Chelsea Haramia is a philosopher whose research takes root at the intersection of science, technology, values, and the environment.
+She is Senior Research Fellow at the Center for Science and Thought at the University of Bonn in Germany, where she is working on a project titled Desirable Digitalization: Rethinking AI for Just and Sustainable Futures.
+She also held a position as Associate Professor in the Department of Philosophy at Spring Hill College in the United States, as well as a short fellowship with the Academy of International Affairs NRW, where she received generous support for her project titled Global Planning for Post-Detection.
+She is also presently serving on the Management Committee for the European Cost Action Grant Futures-Oriented Governance of Outer Space.
 She is co-editor of the open-access journal 1000-Word Philosophy, and she is an international affiliate of the UK SETI Research Network's Post-Detection Hub.
-She earned a BA in philosophy from the University of Illinois, Chicago, as well as a Ph.D. in philosophy and a graduate certificate in women and gender studies from the University of Colorado, Boulder.
+She earned a BA in philosophy from the University of Illinois, Chicago, as well as a Ph.D. in Philosophy and a graduate certificate in Women and Gender Studies from the University of Colorado, Boulder, USA.